Not a blackhat. Not a whitehat. A clearhat.

 Peeling back just this first layer of the onion required years of study.
 "Lifestyle as a method of study" mentioned above takes more time but generates more integrated insights, revealing subtle weaknesses unseen within purely academic, theoretical pursuits.
 Eventually it became evident that all previous insight into ternary logic was merely a clever reiteration of binary logic structures.
 There were many more layers of the onion yet to go, but you can see even this first layer of insight has evaporated the "deny opposite absolutes" approach described by the Middle Way Society.

 The true ternary approach cannot be about denial of the extremes; it is about embracing extremes simultaneously by organizing them.
-Instead of projecting a dual opposition upon the world -- each extreme opposed to its opposite -- true ternary logic understands "extremes" are simply a binary way of organizing, and reorganizes such poles in relation to a third, unifying context.
-All extremes begin to soften, ever so gradually, as though "moderation in all things, including moderation" came alive.
+Instead of projecting a dual opposition upon the world -- each extreme opposed to its opposite -- true ternary logic understands "extremes" are a binary way of organizing and reorganizes such poles in relation to a third, unifying context.
+In this light, extremes begin to soften as though touched by "moderation in all things, including moderation."

 The test of a first-rate intelligence

-Note that "unifying" is a completely different idea than "excluding" or "denying" or "opposing" or any other similar form of division.
-To do this requires holding contradictory thoughts in the mind simultaneously, which is honestly really difficult for the ordinary person.
+Context is important.
+Note that "unifying" is completely different than "excluding" or "denying" or "opposing" or any other form of division.
+To do this requires holding contradictory thoughts in the mind simultaneously, which is really difficult for the ordinary person.
 F. Scott Fitzgerald put it this way: "The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function."
-You might think that binary-minded people can do two contradictory thoughts easily, but look more closely: "the ability to function" is a third thought process, and that's the key point of Fitzgerald's quote.
-That's the difficult part.
+You might think binary-minded people can do two contradictory thoughts easily, but look more closely: "the ability to function" is a third thought process, and that's the key point of Fitzgerald's quote.
+That's the most difficult part.

-Think about the times you have contemplated two opposed ideas, and you'll find that you had to sit and do nothing else while doing so.
-You had to lay down your ability to function.
+Think about times you have contemplated two opposed ideas.
+If you're like most people, you had to sit and do nothing else while doing so.
+We're talking deeper than "walk and chew gum" at the same time.
+You had to temporarily set aside your "ability to function."
 Unless, of course, you have a first-rate intelligence.
-For the rest of us, this loss of functionality is a clue about how limited is binary logic.
+For the rest of us, this loss of functionality is a clue about how limited is our day-to-day binary logic frame.
 It is also a strong hint toward a related insight that binary logic prefers to think linearly.
 Not planarly, as in two-dimensionally, but linearly, as in one-dimensionally.
+There's a whole rabbithole behind that ("why does binary logic prefer one-dimensional paths?") which is explored elsewhere so we'll leave it for now.

-Because binary logic sees the extremes existing at the outer, opposite, edges of a conceptual structure, the only place it has for a third pole is "in between" these extreme outer edges.
-This works, but is an inadequate way of seeing the encompassing structure of ternary logic, where the unifying outside contains the two inner "extremes."
+Because binary logic engages only the extremes existing at the outer, opposite, edges of a conceptual structure, the only place it has for a third pole is "in between" these extreme outer edges.
+This works okay, but is an inadequate way of positioning any encompassing structures in ternary logic, where the unifying outside contains the two "extremes."
+An example can be seen in how a computer works: Everyone knows computers use binary logic, but nobody talks about the clock tick which separates a zero from a one.
+This tick is a necessary part of the logic, but it's invisible, never seen as a "third thing" which encompasses the two inner extremes.
 This conceptual structure turns the binary idea of ternary inside out.
+It places extremity into the center, and puts a unifying context at the edges.

-Once you transcend binary logic, you find there are actually no true polar opposites, which are really just an illusion cast by overexercising the Law of Excluded Middle.
+Once you transcend binary logic, you find there are actually no true polar opposites, which are illusions cast by overexercising the Law of Excluded Middle.
 Turns out, the LEM is not a Law, it's a Rule of Thumb which ought to be used carefully, understanding its limits.
-Understanding that nothing is ever perfectly opposed to anything.
+Nothing is ever perfectly opposed to anything.
 The exclusion of this "law" is a myth, a phantom.

 Instead of exclusion, it turns out that within every polarity, one side or the other is more functional (for a given context) than the other in a way that can be easily seen when analyzed from a ternary perspective.
-In other words, for every pole that exists, there is never a single opposite, but at minimum two other poles, neither of which are fully opposite.
+In other words, for every pole that exists, there is never a single opposite, but at minimum two other "poles," neither of which are fully opposite.
 Here we begin to see the "three" of ternary logic.
+The great 19th century logician C. S. Peirce was the first to notice that logic cannot have less than three fundamental elements.

-This is a fundamental plurality of polarity which cannot be understood from within a binary perspective, where makes no sense.
+An easy way to understand this seeming paradox: "You cannot divide something into two unless you have a third thing which does the dividing."
+There is a fundamental plurality of polarity which cannot be understood from within a binary perspective, where makes no sense.
 It sounds redundant and absurd: how can a thing have two opposites?
-It can't.
+In truth, it can't.
 It's on a spectrum which wraps around, like a video game where your character goes off screen to the right and immediately appears on the left side.
 There are no opposites in such an unbounded realm.
 East becomes West by merely thinking it so, and it all still makes sense.

 This is not a manifesto